Introduction

 All forms of anthrax infection (ie, cutaneous, gastrointestinal, inhalational, and injection) can be complicated by meningitis.
 With natural anthrax, anthrax bacilli most commonly enter the body via the skin and disseminate to the CNS via the hematogenous or lymphatic routes, leading to fatal bacterial meningitis.
 The interval from exposure to presentation of cardinal signs (ie, fever, dyspnea, and headache) varies from 2 to 60 days.

-Botulinum toxin.
-Neurologists are most likely to become involved in primarily diagnosing bioterrorist attacks that use botulinum toxin, either through oral ingestion or inhalation (53).
-The characteristic descending paralysis typically starts in the extraocular and bulbar muscles, with associated autonomic features.
+Bioterrorist attacks with botulinum toxin could be either through oral ingestion or inhalation (59).
+Previous natural cases of inhalation botulism are rare (74; 130; 126; 131).
+The characteristic descending paralysis in humans typically starts in the extraocular and bulbar muscles, with associated autonomic features.
+Bilateral but asymmetric clinical signs, although rare in botulism, do not rule out that diagnosis; in particular, asymmetry may occur with demyelination of cranial nerves (64).
 Repetitive nerve stimulation usually shows an incremental muscle response.
-The differential diagnosis is from naturally occurring paralyzing illnesses (eg, Guillain-Barré syndrome, myasthenic crisis, diphtheria, tetrodotoxin, saxitoxin, snake envenomation, and from chemical warfare poisoning by organophosphates).
+The differential diagnosis is from naturally occurring paralyzing illnesses (eg, Guillain-Barré syndrome, myasthenic crisis, diphtheria, tetrodotoxin, saxitoxin, snake envenomation) and from chemical warfare poisoning by organophosphates.
 Treatment is supportive.

 Botulism.
 The advent of modern supportive care has improved botulism prognosis so that the case fatality rate for food-borne botulism has decreased from the 50% to 70% range to the 5% to 20% range.
 Although botulinum neurotoxins bind irreversibly to presynaptic endplates and impair them irreparably, axons can regenerate new endplates, and full recovery can occur, although it may take several months.
 The case fatality and outcomes from biological warfare or terrorism could easily be much worse than the results obtained with individual sporadic cases or cases from small natural outbreaks because the medical capacity could be overwhelmed and treatment supplies (eg, Botulism Antitoxin Heptavalent [A, B, C, D, E, F, G]) could be exhausted by sudden widescale demand.